ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 1. Go over mid April, pathicng yourself up, and going over self talk.
 Internally I made a promise: I need to permanently keep my parents and family out of my life as much as possible; I did this more or less already and th enew "thing" would be avoiding jobs with overlaps, like iwth Sam Hodges and Amrita Mallik.
 My fault, I guess.
 I'm sure my famliy feels that way.
 End chapter with personal declaration of vengeance should this shit continue.
 1. Go over pre LR - weird packages, weird HR, peeing in a cup, therapist feels alarmed at me brining things up in a non therapist way, start to feel certain my therapist is talking to feds in the BG
 1. Probably best to end on finally getting the LR laptop on the morning of your first day after all the shipping awkwardness
+1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to LR.
 # Pt 2.5 - A flash to the future

 ### Somewhere near the end of July, in my bathroom, with the door open, with my ipad out, reading random things about computers or guitars until I worked up the swerve to masturabte to internet porn